DovetailSoftware/sdk-docs/docfx_project/sdk/fcfl_html/GetDefaultStateObjid.md

 **Returns**

-A long integer containing the objid of the default state_prov for a given country |
+A long integer containing the objid of the default state_prov for a given country.

 **Error Codes**